Habeebamoo/GoMail/README.md

 #### NB: you should compose your message in the ***message.txt*** in the ***res*** folder

-#### NB: you don't need to install Go on your computer, you can just run the gomail.exe file
+#### NB: you don't need to install Go on your computer, you can just run the main.exe file